thobson88/reveal_bitcoin_vs_altcoins/README.md

-# reveal_bitcoin_vs_altcoins
+# Bitcoin > altcoins

-Slide deck arguing: Bitcoin is interesting, altcoins are not
+Slide deck in [reveal.js](https://revealjs.com/) arguing: Bitcoin is interesting, altcoins are not